 All three of these launch monitors give you the essentials, especially ball data.
 Each set of metrics is plenty for most amateur golfers.

 Rapsodo made a huge splash earlier in 2025 when they added directly measured club path and angle of attack to the MLM2PRO.
-That’s a very significant addition and really went a long way towards separating the MLM2PRO from the other under-$1,000 options.
+That’s significant, and it’s included in the Premium membership with no increase to the unit’s purchase price.

 Video Features: Rapsodo Shines, FlightScope Holds Its Own